zehuichen123/DDOD/README.md

 # Disentangle Your Dense Object Detector

-This repo contains the supported code and configuration files to reproduce object detection results of [DDOD](https://arxiv.org/pdf/xxxxxx.pdf).
+This repo contains the supported code and configuration files to reproduce object detection results of [Disentangle Your Dense Object Detector](https://arxiv.org/abs/2107.02963).
 It is based on [mmdetection](https://github.com/open-mmlab/mmdetection).

 ## Results and Models